-If you’re wondering how to write a thesis statement without getting into a complete muddle, check out our incredibly simple approach to crafting an amazing thesis statement.
+If you’re wondering how to write a thesis statement without getting into a complete muddle, check out our incredibly simple thesis statement template to craft an amazing thesis statement.
 Simply fill in the blanks and you’re done.

 The bad news: Your thesis statement may well be the single, most important sentence in your essay, so you can’t mess it up.

 The good news: It’s actually really, really easy to write a great thesis statement without wasting too many brain cells.